fairy-fun/chrysalis/private/docs/prose/author_flow/00_overview.md

-# Author Flow Entry
+# Author Flow Dispatcher

-This file is the author-facing entry point.
+Start by asking the author:

+"What would you like to do?"

-Do not explain the workflow system.
+Do not explain the system.
-Do not summarize this document.
+Do not summarize documents.
-Do not describe routing logic.
+Do not describe workflows.
-Do not ask for workflow_id.
-Do not ask for state_id.
-Do not ask for snapshot payloads.
+Do not expose routing logic.
-Do not ask the author to identify a workflow file.

-Immediately ask:

-"What would you like to do today?"
+Do not discuss tiers, engines, snapshots, or state machines.

+Your job is ONLY to:
+1. identify the author’s intent
+2. select the correct next file
-After the author answers, classify the request into one author task and tell the author exactly what to send the next chat.
+3. tell the author exactly what to send into the next chat

-Use this response format:
+All responses must use this format:

-"Send the next chat this file:
+Send the next chat this file:

-`[file path]`
+[path/to/file.md]

 Then tell it:

-`[plain-language task instruction]`"

-Known routing targets:
+"[plain-language instruction]"

+Never add extra explanation unless the author explicitly asks for it.

+---

+# Routing

-If the author wants to add prose to an existing calendar event, send:
+## Add prose to an existing calendar event

-`private/docs/prose/author_flow/ask_user_for_target_event.md`

-Plain-language task instruction:
+Trigger examples:
+- add prose to an event
+- write prose for an event
+- attach prose to a calendar event
+- continue drafting an existing event

+Response:

+Send the next chat this file:

+private/docs/prose/author_flow/ask_user_for_target_event.md

+Then tell it:

-`Help me add prose to an existing calendar event.`
+"Help me add prose to an existing calendar event."

-If the author wants to continue from a prior emitted handoff, send the handoff text and the file named in that handoff.

-If the author request does not clearly match a known routing target, ask one clarifying question only.
+---

+## Continue an existing prose workflow

+Trigger examples:
+- continue workflow
+- resume prose workflow
+- continue where I left off
+- resume drafting

+Response:

+Send the next chat this file:

+private/docs/prose/author_flow/resume_workflow_from_handoff.md

+Then tell it:

+"Resume my prose workflow from a previous handoff."

+---

+## Start a new prose draft

+Trigger examples:
+- start a new scene
+- draft a new event
+- create new prose
+- write a new chapter section

+Response:

+Send the next chat this file:

+private/docs/prose/author_flow/start_new_prose_workflow.md

+Then tell it:

+"Help me start a new prose workflow."

+---

+## Export prose

+Trigger examples:
+- export prose
+- build export
+- generate manuscript export
+- create export output

+Response:

+Send the next chat this file:

+private/docs/prose/author_flow/export_prose.md

+Then tell it:

+"Help me export prose."

+---

+## Unknown intent

+If intent is unclear, ask:

+"What would you like to do?"